-(The above motion was discussed at General Synod in July 2018, and is waiting to return in February 2019, after a review of its resources implications.)
+(The above motion was discussed at General Synod in July 2018, and approved overwhelmingly in February 2019, with one amendment, after a review of its resources implications.)

 It is widely recognised that climate change is not merely a question of meteorology – hardly that at all in fact – it is an economic and a security threat and much else.
 It is an abuse of God’s creation, and it is a question of justice – God’s standards of justice – with a bearing on our duties towards the poor and oppressed, and to people who will come after us in the future.

 It is also right that we recall and affirm the many positive steps taken by the World, by faith groups and the Church of England already.
 Here is a brief list: